zhaobenny/bz-cogs/aimage/README.md

 [p]slash sync
 ```

-The non-slash command is `[p]aimage`, and is very limited in functionality.
+The non-slash command is `[p]imagine`, and is very limited in functionality.

 # Settings ⚙️